saurav193/capstone_BIBA/doc/internal_report.md

 #### Tiered approach

 We also considered a tiered approach.
-This model consisted of a classifier which would predict an observation to be either low count or high count (i.e. below or above 300 sessions).
+This model consisted of a classifier which would predict an observation to be either low or high count (i.e. below or above 300 sessions).
 Based on that decision, a prediction would be made using a regressor that was trained on low-count or high-count data.
 An `XGBClassifier` was created and its F1 score of the low-count class was 0.99 and that of the high-count class was 0.85.
-Given the skewness in the data, poisson regression was used to predict `unacast_session_count` for the high-count data.
+Given the skewed data, Poisson regression was used to predict `unacast_session_count` for the high-count data.
 However, its validation RMSE was 1.22287e+73 sessions.
 Other generalized linear models suitable for count data were considered (e.g. negative binomial); however, the